 Editing data is necessary in the process of consuming data.
 From cleaning your data to calculating new values from it, editing data is a crucial step to analysis.
 CSV files are a great way to store data records.
 It’s an easy format to import and export to spreadsheets and databases, making it an accessible way to store data.

 If you have a big CSV file larger than a few hundred thousand rows, it’d be pretty hard to access it in a spreadsheet program, let alone bulk edit its value.
 The reason behind this is because spreadsheets do not store large amounts of values well.
 Being stored in a grid of individual cells, these data records can take a lot of computational power to edit.

-Use a SQL database
+1. Use a SQL database

-It’s a lot better to edit them in a SQL database, which can organize a collection of relational data tables.
-Though parsing your files into a SQL database can be painful, since CSVs come in all shapes and sizes and they’re not necessarily clean and structured.
-Check out this article on how to open a large CSV file.
+SQL databases, such as MySQL or SQL Server, can organize a collection of relational data tables.
+Once your data is loaded into a SQL database, you can edit millions of rows across multiple columns and tables at a time.
+However, parsing your files into a SQL database can be painful, since CSVs come in all shapes and sizes and they’re not necessarily clean and structured.
+For more information, check out this article on how to open a large CSV file.

-Use a command prompt
+2. Use a command prompt

-Use a cloud database
+3. Use a cloud database platform

 Upload and preview the file